jeffwilcox/jeffwilcox.blog/README.md

 # Identity

 In 2018 the primary hostname changed from `jeff.wilcox.name` to `jeffwilcox.blog` and `jeffwilcox.com`.
+And I guess `jeffwilcox.dev` at some point, too.

 # License

-MIT.
+MIT for the code, CC BY for content.